AfdulRohmat/AfdulRohmat/README.md

 I believe that software development is not just a job; it's a thrilling journey of constant learning and problem-solving.
 It's about transforming ideas into reality and making a positive impact on the world.
 I'm committed to this journey, and I'm excited to share my experiences, knowledge, and projects with the GitHub community.

-Let's connect, collaborate, and innovate together in the world of software development!
+Let's connect, collaborate, and innovate together!

 <!---